itsOwlbit/CST338_Project2/README.md

 12/5 - Did I do anything?
 Or was this a take a break day?<br><br>

 12/6 - Finally have the item database showing on the Admin Item Inventory activity.
 I also have toolbar back button working.
 Made some progress on the Item edit activity, but not enough to put on GitHub yet.<br><br>

+12/7 - Added the Item Detail activity that chains off the Admin Item Inventory activity.
+My hope is that both of these activities can be reused in some way for the shopper side.
+Almost PASSing half the use cases I have.<br><br>